 What kind of bike will I get?

 We offer second-hand bikes which are refurbished to a high standard: They are thoroughly safety tested and will feel “better than new” to ride.
 We also have a small selection of new bikes.

 What if I want a bike that's for sale on Life Cycle's eBay store?

 We are experiencing an extremely high level of demand for bikes at the moment and our eBay bikes are often sold by the time we get in touch with you.
 We want to manage expectations fairly, so please don't set your heart on a bike we have on eBay.
 Instead, we will contact you to discuss your needs and match you with a bike that we have in stock.
 We are holding back bikes specifically for the Wheels to Work scheme.

 What if I arrive and the bike isn’t right for me?

-Please lock the bike up securely and then contact us to explain the issue.
+Please let us know there and then.
 If you have paid anything towards the bike, we will issue you a full refund.